 E. Public Housing and Former Program Participants

 Applicants moving from HACC public housing developments shall be screened using the same procedures as Applicants from the Waiting List.
-Additionally, the record of former Section 8 participants will be researched for possible program violations.
+Additionally, the record of former HCVparticipants will be researched for possible program violations.
 The following violations are grounds for denial of admission:

-While participating in the Section 8 Program, the Family violated any Family Obligation, as set forth in 24 CFR 982.551 as amended.
+While participating in the HCVHCVP, the Family violated any Family Obligation, as set forth in 24 CFR 982.551 as amended.
 An exception may be granted if the Family member who violated the Family Obligation is not a current member of the household.

 No Family member may have committed fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program.